-- Any damage incurred by barrier-style fencing will have to repaired promptly because a compromised barrier is not an effective barrier: Deer are smart enough to find where the breach has occurred and exploit it quickly.
+- Plan for Repairs: Any damage incurred by barrier-style fencing will have to repaired promptly because a compromised barrier is not an effective barrier: Deer are smart enough to find where the breach has occurred and exploit it quickly.

-- Depending on the type of deer fence you choose, you can keep other pests out, too, thus killing multiple birds with one stone.
+- Keep Out More Than Deer: Depending on the type of deer fence you choose, you can keep other pests out, too, thus killing multiple birds with one stone.
 But you must select a kind of barrier-style fencing that has openings in it that are tiny.
 You may have to pay more for it, so decide whether the benefit enjoyed will be worth the extra cost.

-- Remember to include a gate or other means of accessing the garden area being protected.
+- Don't Forget the Gate: Remember to include a gate or other means of accessing the garden area being protected.
 Deer-proof the gate, too.

 Pros and Cons of the Different Types of Deer Fences